 In our exams, we look carefully for potential, not simply current attainment and our entrance tests involve a combination of written papers and interviews for most candidates.
 We will also take the school reference into consideration as well as your son’s wider interests and any other relevant information.
 Please refer to our Entry at 11+ page for more information about the day of the tests and selection procedure.

 When boys come to sit our 13+ and they are in Year 8, we will pay careful attention to current attainment as well as potential.
 The entrance tests involve a combination of written papers and interviews for most candidates.
 We will also take the school reference into consideration as well as your son’s wider interests and any other relevant information.

-Boys take tests in English, Mathematics and French (German and Spanish are also available if a candidate has not studied French).
-In addition, all candidates take a Verbal Reasoning Test.
+Boys take tests in English, Mathematics and Verbal Reasoning.
 Papers are largely based on the Key Stage 3 curriculum.
 The English paper (1 hour 30 minutes) consists of an extended test in comprehension and a composition.
 The Maths paper is an hour long and the use of a calculator is permitted.
 The Verbal Reasoning test lasts 45 minutes and candidates will have an opportunity to work through sample questions before the test starts.
 There are breaks between the papers, and at lunchtime candidates are offered a choice of activities.